bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialPP2.md

 We are now ready to compute the diagram

 ```@example TUTPP2
-# parameter theta, see `? continuation`.
+# parameter theta, see `?
+PALC`.
 Setting this to a non
 # default value helps passing the transcritical bifurcation
 diagram = bifurcationdiagram(prob, PALC(θ = 0.3),
 	# very important parameter.
 It specifies the maximum amount of recursion